Tenrikyo: Supplemental texts to the scriptures

 The Doctrine of Tenrikyo is Tenrikyo's official doctrine, which explains the basic teachings of Tenrikyo.
-The Life of Oyasama, Foundress of Tenrikyo is Tenrikyo's hagiography of Miki Nakayama.
-The Anecdotes of Oyasama, Foundress of Tenrikyo is an anthology of anecdotes about Nakayama that were passed down orally by her first followers and later written down and verified.
+The Life of Oyasama, Foundress of Tenrikyo is Tenrikyo's official hagiography of Miki Nakayama.
+The Anecdotes of Oyasama, Foundress of Tenrikyo is an official authorized anthology of anecdotes about Nakayama that were passed down orally by her first followers and later written down and verified.

+Other texts

+The kōki (こふき or 後紀) are manuscripts of creation narratives dictated by Nakayama Miki that are not part of the official canon of Tenrikyo scriptures.
+Today, they are rarely read and circulated.
+The Doroumi Kōki is one such kōki (古記); there are also various other kōki texts that were composed from 1881 up until Nakayama Miki's death in 1887.

 Organization

 Tenrikyo is subdivided into many different groups with common goals but differing functions.
 These range from the lit. 'large church' (大教会, Daikyōkai), to disaster relief corps, medical staff and hospitals, universities, museums, libraries, and various schools.

 Tenri Judo is renowned as a successful competition style of Judo that has produced many champions, while there are also other sporting and arts interest groups within Tenrikyo.

 History

-In Tenrikyo tradition, Miki Nakayama was chosen as the Shrine of God in 1838, after her son and husband began suffering from serious ailments.
+In Tenrikyo tradition, Nakayama Miki was chosen as the Shrine of God in 1838, after her son and husband began suffering from serious ailments.
 The family called a Buddhist monk to exorcise the spirit causing the ailments.
 When the monk temporarily left and asked Nakayama to take over, she was possessed by the One god (Tenri-O-no-Mikoto), who demanded that Nakayama be given to God as a shrine.
 Nakayama's husband gave in to this request three days later.